Directed polymers in a random environment: a review of the phase transitions

-We also need to record the following powerful theorem, which goes under the name {\it Fourth Moment Theorem} and identifies when asymptotic limits of multilinear polynomials are gaussian.
-The origins of the fourth moment theorem can be traced to \cite{dJ87, dJ90, NP05} but there has been a huge number of extensions and applications. \begin{theorem}[Fourth moment theorem] Let $\Psi_n$ be a sequence of multilinear polynomials on a family $\xi=(\xi_x\colon x\in S)$ of i.i.d. random variables with mean $0$ and variance $1$.
+We also need to record the following powerful theorem, which goes under the name {\it Fourth Moment Theorem} and identifies when asymptotic limits of multilinear polynomials are Gaussian.
+The origins of the fourth moment theorem can be traced to \cite{dJ87, dJ90, NP05} but there has been a huge number of extensions and applications (see also \cite{CSZ17b}, Theorem 4.2 for bit more general setting than what is presented below). \begin{theorem}[Fourth moment theorem] Let $\Psi_n$ be a sequence of multilinear polynomials on a family $\xi=(\xi_x\colon x\in S)$ of i.i.d. random variables with mean $0$.
+Assume also $\Psi_n$ has variance $1$ and the each variable $\xi_x$ has asymptotically negligible influence on $\Psi_n$.
 Then the sequence $\Psi_n$ converges in distribution to a standard normal random variable $\cN$ if $\bbE\big[ \Psi_n(\xi)^4 \big]\to 3$, as $n\to\infty$.
 If, moreover, the family $\xi$ is a family of normal random variables, then this is an if-and-only-if statement. \end{theorem} Let us now use the above toolbox to give a sketch of the proof of Theorem \ref{2dsubcritical}.
-An alternative proof has been provided by Caravenna-Cottini \cite{CC22}, who looked directly at the $\log W_N^{\hat\beta}$ and provided approximations for which the classical Lindeberg central limit theorem could be applied.
+An alternative proof has been provided by Caravenna-Cottini \cite{CC22} and Cosco-Donadini \cite{CD24}, who looked directly at $\log W_N^{\hat\beta}$ and provided approximations for which the classical Lindeberg central limit theorem could be applied.

 \begin{proof}[{\bf Proof of Theorem \ref{2dsubcritical} (Sketch)}] Let us first discuss why the limit is $0$ for $\hat\beta\geq 1$.
 This will follow by approximating the partition function at critical value through its log-normal limit for $\hat\beta <1$ and using the monotonicity of the fractional moments as this follows from Proposition \ref{prop:mon}.
 More precisely, let $\gamma\in (0,1)$.
 By the fact that for $\gamma\in(0,1)$ the fractional moment $\beta \to \bbE[(W_n^{\beta})^\gamma]$ is decreasing as a function of $\beta$, we have that for $\beta_n=\hat\beta /\sqrt{\sfR_n}$ with $\hat\beta<1$ :